Sparse Dynamical Features generation, application to Parkinson's Disease diagnosis: Dataset

-The experiment consisted of a 3-Oddball auditory task, during which the subjects were presented with a series of 200 repetitive auditory stimuli (trials) infrequently interrupted by a deviant stimulus.
-Three types of stimuli can be distinguished: \begin{enumerate}[noitemsep,topsep=6pt,parsep=2.5pt,partopsep=5pt] \item \textit{Standard} ($70$ \% of the trials). \item \textit{Target} ($15$ \% of the trials). \item \textit{Novel} / \textit{Distractor} ($15$ \% of the trials). \end{enumerate}\ \\[-5.5pt] During this task, the subjects had to count the number of \textit{target} stimuli they had heard throughout the whole experiment.
+During this task, the subjects had to count the number of \textit{target} stimuli they had heard throughout the whole experiment.
 The auditory stimuli were presented for a period of $200$ ms and were separated by a random Inter-Trial Interval (ITI) drawn from a uniform distribution of ($500$ --- $1000$) ms preventing subjects habituation and anticipation.
-Figure.\ref{fig:auditory stim example} draws an example of auditory stimuli sequence.
+Figure.\ref{fig:auditory stim example} draws an example of an auditory stimuli sequence.